IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 @[import-md "start":"export interface BulkSaveOptions", "end":"\n}\n", "prepend":"``` ts", "append":"```"](../../../../src/coalesce-vue/src/viewmodel.ts)

+<Prop def="$bulkSavePreview(options?: BulkSaveOptions) => {
+  isDirty: boolean;
+  errors: string[];
+  items: BulkSaveRequestItem[];
+  rawItems: BulkSaveRequestRawItem[];
+}" lang="ts" />

+Returns the payload that will be used for the `$bulkSave` operation.

+Useful for driving UI state, like preemptively showing errors, or determining if there are any objects with pending modifications.
+If you are using this to drive UI state, it is strongly recommended to wrap this call in a `computed` in your component to reduce excessive invocations.

 <Prop def="$remove(): void" lang="ts" />

 Removes the item from its parent collection (if it is in a collection), and marks the item for deletion in the next bulk save.